-- In order to assist small and medium-sized businesses and junior mining exploration companies in terms of equity finance, government implemented a tax incentive for investors in such enterprises through a Venture Capital Company (VCC) regime. - Section 12J came into effect on 1 July 2009. - Investors can claim income tax deductions in respect of the expenditure incurred in exchange for the issue of VCC shares. - On request from SARS, the investor must verify a claim for a deduction by providing a VCC Certificate that has been issued by an approved VCC, stating the amount of the investment and the year of assessment in which the investment was made. - Except in the case of VCC shares held by a taxpayer for a period longer than five years (effective January 2015), the deduction is recouped (recovered) if the taxpayer disposes of the VCC shares to the extent of the initial VCC investment (under the general recoupment rules of section 8(4) of the Act)). - For more information refer to the external guide: 'Venture Capital Companies' published on the SARS website. - Insert the full amount of all investments for the year in the following field: - 'Total amount invested in Venture Capital Companies in exchange for shares during the year of assessment' source code 4051. - Complete the details of each investment: - 'Name of SARS approved VCC' - 'VCC number' - Date of issue of VCC shares (CCYYMMDD)' - Amount invested in a Venture Capital Company in exchange for shares during the year of assessment' - Note: If the taxpayer invested in 10 or more venture capital companies, then only the details of the top 10 investments must be completed on the return.
+In order to assist small and medium-sized businesses and junior mining exploration companies in terms of equity finance, government implemented a tax incentive for investors in such enterprises through a Venture Capital Company (VCC) regime.

+- Section 12J came into effect on 1 July 2009. - Investors can claim income tax deductions in respect of the expenditure incurred in exchange for the issue of VCC shares. - On request from SARS, the investor must verify a claim for a deduction by providing a VCC Certificate that has been issued by an approved VCC, stating the amount of the investment and the year of assessment in which the investment was made.

+• Except in the case of VCC shares held by a taxpayer for a period longer than five years (effective January 2015), the deduction is recouped (recovered) if the taxpayer disposes of the VCC shares to the extent of the initial VCC investment (under the general recoupment rules of section 8(4) of the Act)).

+For more information refer to the external guide: 'Venture Capital Companies' published on the SARS website.

+Insert the full amount of all investments for the year next to source code 4051.

+Complete the following details of each investment:

+- 'Name of SARS approved VCC'

+- 'VCC number'

+- 'Date of issue of VCC shares (CCYYMMDD)'

+- 'Amount invested in a Venture Capital Company in exchange for shares during the year of assessment'

+Note: If the taxpayer invested in 10 or more venture capital companies, then only the details of the top 10 investments must be completed on the return.

-- 'Recoupment in respect of Venture Capital Companies (VCC) shares sold: S12J - Insert the 'Amount recouped in respect of VCC shares sold, for which a tax deduction was allowed'
+Insert the total amount recouped in respect of VCC shares sold and for which a tax deduction was allowed next to source code 4245.